 Another possibility is that your computer may be ramping the TCP RWIN size very slowly, or it is set too low.
 The multiple requests of the HTTPx6 method help over this.

 We want to run both tests, so that when looking at the wider dataset we may be able to analyse the wider picture, on contention in the UK, or how prevalent computer issues may be.

 Where has the old Java and flash based tester gone?

-The java version we ran prior to 2012 is now history, and the Flash version is still available but is not under active development, if you wish there are two versions you can still run http://labs.thinkbroadband.com/flashipv4/ and http://labs.thinkbroadband.com/flashipv6/ which are dedicated IPv4 and IPv6 versions.
+The java version we ran prior to 2012 is now history, and the Flash version is still available but is not under active development and has been retired.
+Any links to pages saying they are running the old flash version is actually the non-flash tester.
 The flash never had ISP detection for IPv6 and this is one of the new features in the web based tester we use now.

 In an ideal world we would love to maintain both the flash and web based tester but with the increasing variety of devices that people are using now a more widely available test that runs in any modern web browser we have decided should be our focus.
 The five years or running the two tests in parallel means we understand the differences between the two.

 What does congestion look like on the speed test graphs?

 With the plotting of the throughput measurements it is possible to see congestion on your connection, either from what others in your house are doing, or somewhere else on the Internet.

 As you can see in the above test, the single thread TBB download is all over the place, but the HTTPx6 with its six downloads was able to almost reach the maximum throughput speed for the line (sync'd at 8.1 Mbps).
 The congestion was generated by watching a video stream on another device, but we seeing similar graphs from people who are seeing network congestion too.